 When we talk about health, it’s impossible to ignore the impacts certain types of energy have on our breathing, wellness and even cancer risk.
 And as our country increasingly looks to ways to fuel the modern lifestyle, it’s important to note the potential health side effects of these tactics.
 Here, we focus on the dangers of fracking, particularly as it relates to human health.
+(Fracking is just one energy source contributing to the negative health effects of climate change.)
 And that damage can occur not only when a person is exposed to fracking pollution in the soil, water or air, but even while a child is still forming in an exposed mother’s womb.

 And while I focus on the disease risks associated with this modern fuel extraction practice, it’s also important to note the economic burdens included in the dangers of fracking.

 For instance, costs associated with drinking water contamination in just one town alone are estimated at more than $11 million.
 (This is Dimock, Pennsylvania, where residents required a permanently drinking water replacement due to irreversible contamination.)

 Another example?
 The health costs linked to fracking-related air pollution in Arkansas’ Fayetteville Shale region.
 This damage is estimated at $9.8 million a year.
 In Texas’ Barnett Shale region, those costs reach $270,000 per day during the summer smog season.
 (1) These are high losses for not only quality of life, but whomever is footing the health insurance bills, as well.

 Otherwise known as unconventional hydraulic fracturing, fracking is increasingly on the radar of public health scientists due to the harmful extraction, processing and emissions created from this fuel source.